About the Monroe County History Center Library

-Visit the Monroe County History Center Research Library on Facebook.
+Visit the Monroe County History Center Research Library on Facebook and Wordpress.

-The library has one full-time librarian and many knowledgeable volunteers who can assist you with your research.
-However, due to the Library's staff limitations, it is always best to make an appointment with the librarian before arriving, especially if you are traveling from another area.
+The Library has one full-time librarian and many knowledgeable volunteers who can assist you with your research.
+However, due to the Library's staff limitations, it is helpful to make an appointment with the librarian before arriving, especially if you are traveling from another area.